nagisa/llvm_build_utils.rs/README.md

 # Using llvm_build_utils

-First, you'll want to both add a build script for your crate (build.rs) and also add this crate to your Cargo.toml via:
+First, you’ll want to both add a build script for your crate (`build.rs`) and also add this crate to your `Cargo.toml` via:

 ```toml
 [package]